-What We Treat
+Medical Conditions that We Treat

-We provide treatment solutions for a wide range of medical conditions, including:
+Our Utah physical therapy specialists provide treatment solutions for a wide range of medical conditions, including:

 Treatments We Offer

-We specialize in providing you with the latest, research-based rehabilitation techniques to get you back to doing what you enjoy as quickly as possible.
+We specialize in providing you with the latest research-based rehabilitation techniques to get you back to doing what you enjoy as quickly as possible.

-Skiing/Snowboarding – Cycling – Running – Mountain Biking – Hiking – Trail Running – Water Sports
+Skiing/Snowboarding – Cycling – Running – Mountain Biking – Hiking – Trail Running – Water Sports – Tennis – Golf – Pickleball

-Football – Soccer – Baseball/Softball – Running – Golf – Track – Cross Country – Track – Swimming – Dance – Cheer
+Football – Soccer – Baseball/Softball – Running – Golf – Track – Cross Country – Track – Swimming – Dance – Cheer – Golf – Tennis

 ACL – MCL – PCL – LCL – Meniscus – Knee Replacement – Hip Replacement – Lumbar Fusion – Discectomy – Cervical Fusion – Rotator Cuff – SLAP tear – Biceps Tendon – Hand/Wrist Surgery – Foot/Ankle Surgery

-We specialize in rehabilitation of injured workers and partner with you to provide personal and customized service throughout the return to work process.
+We specialize in rehabilitation of injured workers and partner with you to provide personal and customized service throughout the return-to-work process.
 After initial rehab we offer a continuum of services directed toward the prevention and management of work-related injuries.

-A type of manual therapy used to increase range of motion and mobility of a joint that has been injured or damaged.
+This is a type of manual therapy used to increase range of motion and mobility of a joint that has been injured or damaged.
 This technique of passive movement applied to an injured area of the body in order to increase motion and promote healing is commonly used on the spine (known as spinal mobilization).
 Conditions that respond well to joint mobilization include:

-Rheumatoid and infectious arthritis – Fractures – Ligament Damage – Hypo-mobility – Pregnancy Pain
+Rheumatoid and Infectious Arthritis – Fractures – Ligament Damage – Hypo-Mobility – Pregnancy Pain

 Spinal traction refers to applying a separating force between vertebral segments with the goal of alleviating strain in this area.
 It helps to relieve pain by stretching and realigning the spine.
 Placing a stretch on the spine separates the vertebrae and helps to relieve direct nerve pressure and stress on the vertebral discs.
 At the same time traction increases hydration and water inflow, making the spinal column stronger and more shock absorbent.
 Cervical traction is a common nonsurgical treatment for a herniated disk in the neck that relieves pain by reducing pressure on compressed nerve roots exiting the spinal canal.
 Issues that respond well to traction include:

-Bulged discs – Herniated discs – Sciatica – Neck pain – Numbness and tingling
+Bulged Discs – Herniated Discs – Sciatica – Neck Pain – Numbness and Tingling

-Manual therapy, sometimes called hands-on physical therapy uses no devices or machines.
+Manual therapy, sometimes called hands-on physical therapy, uses no devices or machines.
 With this technique, therapists use only their hands to manipulate muscles and mobilize joints.
 These techniques are aimed at relaxing tense muscles and restricted joints in order to decrease pain caused by muscle spasm, muscle tension, and joint dysfunction.
 Results of this treatment are meant to increase flexibility, improve posture and restore natural movement without pain.

 Therapeutic massage techniques utilized by physical therapists are a significantly improved and more scientific version of standard massage techniques used to promote health and wellness.
 With a thorough knowledge of anatomy and physiology, a physical therapist understands how a variety of “hands-on” techniques can be used, either alone or in combination, to prevent and alleviate pain, discomfort, muscle spasm, and stress.
 Massage therapy is also known to increase circulation, improve muscle flexibility, and recover overall mobility.

-A combination of exercise and therapy that targets specific areas of pain and discomfort to improve strength and endurance.
+This is a combination of exercise and therapy that targets specific areas of pain and discomfort to improve strength and endurance.
 Muscle tension from exercise, injury or stress compresses the nerve fibers in muscles.
 Physical and emotional tension creates resistance in the tissue of your body resulting in prolonged contraction of muscles.
 This interferes with the elimination of toxins that accumulate in muscles and surrounding tissues.
 The resulting inflammation can lead not only to local pain, but also to referred pain elsewhere such as headache or neck pain etc. Muscular rehabilitation helps relieve this pain while simultaneously reducing inflammation, correcting muscular imbalance, improving motion and increasing the flow of oxygen and other nutrients.
 This therapy program will also decrease the likelihood of the injury recurring in the future.

 This specialized area of physical therapy addresses the lifelong health of a woman’s musculoskeletal system.
-We are dedicated to improving women’s quality of life by providing comprehensive therapy and care to women of all ages inlcuding:
+We are dedicated to improving women’s quality of life by providing comprehensive therapy and care to women of all ages including:

-Pre and Post-natal Care – Pregnancy Back Pain – SI Joint Dysfunction – Postural Education – Hip and Core Strengthening – Osteoporosis
+Pre and Post-Natal Care – Pregnancy Back Pain – SI Joint Dysfunction – Postural Education – Hip and Core Strengthening – Osteoporosis

 Together, your nerves and muscles work to produce movements.
 Nerves send signals between your muscles and your brain that communicate when, where, and how fast to move.
 Over time, nerve paths are reinforced and muscle movement (motor) patterns are learned and stored in your memory.
 These patterns are affected when nerves or muscles experience damage or injury.
 This can result from trauma, medical conditions, and neurological conditions, such as stroke and brain injury.
 Neuromuscular re-education is one method used by therapists to facilitate the return of normal movement in people with neuromuscular damage.